martinstolz-ch/juce_install/README.md

-# JUCE install script for cmake
+# JUCE install and update script for cmake

-After running this script in the console, JUCE is installed globally on your Mac in the /opt/local/libexec folder.
+After running this script in the console, JUCE is installed (or updated in case of a new JUCE version) globally on your Mac in the /opt/local/libexec folder.
 Then you can access JUCE in CMakeLists.txt with

     find_package (JUCE CONFIG REQUIRED PATHS "/opt/local/libexec")